 Comics and graphic novels, considered in France as The Ninth Art, are a diverse and dynamic international medium that are growing in popularity every year and are loved the world over.
 Spreading these works internationally through translation is a way to bring the world together.

-With comics in translation becoming an important influence in the publishing world, VIP Brands Ltd, Comica and LICAF are delighted to continue to honour Sophie’s memory and continue her work to promote comics in translation around the world with these new Awards.
+With comics in translation becoming an important influence in the publishing world, VIP Brands Ltd, Comica and LICAF are delighted to continue to honour Sophie’s memory and her work to promote comics in translation around the world with these new Awards.

-“The Sophie Castille Awards are global awards to recognise the work of translators in the medium,’ explains Ivanka Hahnenberger, General Manager of VIP Brands, “as well as to highlight the importance of the work of translation in the world of comics, recognising the skill and dedication of those who contribute significantly to the dissemination and understanding of comics around the world which was very important to Sophie Castille.”
+“The Sophie Castille Awards are global awards created to honour and recognise the work of comics translators,’ explains Ivanka Hahnenberger, General Manager of VIP Brands, “Often unsung heroes this award highlights the importance of translation in the world of comics, and recognises the skill and dedication of those who contribute significantly to the international dissemination of comics which was very important to Sophie Castille.”

-This year’s Sophie Castille Award – English prize will be awarded at the Lakes International Comic Art Festival in Bowness-on-Windermere over its Festival weekend, 26th – 28th September 2025.
+This year’s Lakes International Comic Art Festival in Bowness-on-Windermere will take place over the weekend of the 26th – 28th September 2025.

-• The Entry Form for this year’s Sophie Castille Award can be downloaded here, from the Lakes International Comic Art Festival website or here from the Comics Can Change the World website, which focuses on the Festival’s development work outside the Festival
+• The Entry Form for this year’s Sophie Castille Award can be downloaded here, from the Lakes International Comic Art Festival website or here from the Comics Can Change the World website, which focuses on the Festival’s development work outside the Festival.

 • The Sophie Castille Awards official site at sophie-castille-awards.org features the latest information of participants in this major international program promoting this vital but often overlooked aspect of comics publishing